-As soon as you enable your campaign and Google approves your ads, you can take a nice deep breath.
+As soon as you set your bidding, enable your campaign, and Google approves your ads, you can take a nice deep breath.
 Congratulations, your ads are live!

 - Your keyword bids.
-Once you start to generate clicks and sales, then you need to adjust your bids accordingly.
+I recommend using Smart Bidding to get started, but once you start to generate clicks and sales, you might want to adjust your bids accordingly.
 If your keywords are generating sales profitably and you’re not ranked #1, then continue to raise your bids.
 If your keywords are not generating sales profitably, then obviously, you’ll need to lower your bids or pause the keyword entirely.

 - Your landing page conversion rate.
 The final area to optimize is your landing page.
-There are many tools to help you test different landing page versions, but if you’re just starting out, I recommend you use Google Analytics Experiments (formerly known as Google’s Website Optimizer).
+There are many tools to help you test different landing page versions, but if you’re just starting out, I recommend you use Google Optimize.
 It’s easy and free to get started.
-Go to http://analytics.google.com to set up your free account.
-Then create an experiment to test two different versions of your landing page and measure to see which one generates the most conversions.
+Create an experiment to test two different versions of your landing page and measure to see which one generates the most conversions.

 By now, your Google AdWords campaign should be set up so you’re focused on optimizing keyword bids, ad click-through rates, and landing page conversion rates.